HuginnARaven/FoodBox/README.md

 # FoodBox
-FoodBox project for AtaRK labs to check client/server need to switch to according brunch
+FoodBox project for AtaRK labs.
+To check client/server need to switch to according brunch.